markatwork1/Firstdrafts/Uniswap Weekly Update 12-11-21.md

 | Name          | Category      | Link   |
 | ------------- |:-------------:| :-----:|
 | Airdrop Exclusions | Rewarding Proxy Contracts | [Discuss](https://gov.uniswap.org/t/retroactive-airdrop-excludes-proxy-contract-users-e-g-dharma-matcha-etc/1222)   |

+- Unfortunately, the way the retroactive airdrop was architected seemed to make a slight oversight in the snapshotting process — only addresses which directly called the Uniswap contracts were considered to be users
+- This would propose to exist to expand the UNI retroactive airdrop to those who used Uniswap through proxy contracts before Sept.
+1st

 | Name          | Category      | Link   |
 | ------------- |:-------------:| :-----:|